Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-In order to derive from this estimate useful information (a nice upper bound on the dissipation integral, stating that this dissipation integral is bounded or even small), the following conditions should be fulfilled: \begin{itemize} \item the ``initial'' value $\eee(0)$ of the localized energy should be bounded from above; \item the ``final'' value $\eee(\sFin)$ of the localized energy should be bounded from below (or, better, close to $\eee(0)$); \item the ``initial'' value $\fff(0)$ of the firewall function should be small (or at least bounded); \item the ``initial'' position $\initCut$ of the ``cut-off point'' should be large (recall that it is assumed to be nonnegative, and this already provides some control); \item the ``initial'' position $\yHom(0)$ of the ``homogeneous point'' should be large, the condition on its side depending on $\initCut$ and $\sFin$. \end{itemize}
+In order to derive from this estimate useful information (a nice upper bound on the dissipation integral, stating that this dissipation integral is bounded or even small), the following conditions should be fulfilled: \begin{itemize} \item the ``initial'' value $\eee(0)$ of the localized energy should be bounded from above; \item the ``final'' value $\eee(\sFin)$ of the localized energy should be bounded from below (or, better, close to $\eee(0)$); \item the ``initial'' value $\fff(0)$ of the firewall function should be small (or at least\\ bounded); \item the ``initial'' position $\initCut$ of the ``cut-off point'' should be large positive; \item the ``initial'' position $\xiHom(0)$ of the ``homogeneous point'' should be large positive, the condition on its side depending on $\initCut$ and $\sFin$. \end{itemize}